IvanStadnik/Django-philosophy-phrases/README.rst

 Or you can use one of the functions in your view like this:

-	a. function get_phrase() will return a dictionary consist phrase and its author.
+	1. function get_phrase() will return a dictionary consist phrase and its author.

 		from philosophy_phrases.phrase import get_phrase
 		    ...